10 Symptoms of Alzheimer's Disease

 8. Problems with Judgment and Decision Making

-Spending a lot of time making decisions that were previously made without difficulty, being unable to decide, or making unusual, strange decisions.
+Spending a lot of time making decisions that were previously made without difficulty, being unable to make decisions, or making unusual, strange decisions.

 9. Not Dressing According to Weather Conditions

-Wearing thin clothes in cold weather or wearing winter clothes in hot weather is also among the Alzheimer symptoms.
+Wearing thin clothes in cold weather or wearing winter clothes in hot weather is also among the symptoms of Alzheimer's.

 10. Problems with Speaking and Understanding

 Alzheimer's patients may start to speak using fewer words than before and have difficulty finding appropriate words for what they want to say.
-Sometimes they may try to construct a sentence describing a word they cannot remember.
-(For example, saying "the thing that fixes my hair" for a comb.)
+Sometimes they may try to describe a word they cannot remember (like saying "the thing that fixes my hair" for a comb).

 Processes of Alzheimer's Disease